Béla Károlyi: Controversy

 A number of former Károlyi gymnasts, both supporters and detractors, have acknowledged that some of the allegations about Károlyi were true, but they have also claimed that the ends—medals—justified the means.
 In Joan Ryan's 1995 Little Girls in Pretty Boxes, 1992 Olympian Betty Okino said: "What Béla did worked.
 He motivated me by getting me mad."
 Some have claimed that Károlyi stopped treating gymnasts harshly when parents directly requested that he do so.
 In a column she wrote rebutting many of the claims of Little Girls in Pretty Boxes, Okino wrote, "Károlyi structured his training in a way that built your physical and mental strength to such a remarkable level that even he couldn't tear you down.
 Béla wanted to know that when push came to shove, his athletes could handle any situation thrown at them."

 In an interview in the edition of December 8, 2007, of the Romanian newspaper Evenimentul Zilei, Adrian Goreac, the coach of the Romanian national gymnastics team from 1981 to 1990, after Károlyi left, spoke of Károlyi's "dictatorial regime" during his time coaching the Romanian gymnastics team.

 In November 2008, Emilia Eberle, a Romanian national team member during the Károlyi coaching era, gave an interview to KCRA-TV in Sacramento, California, claiming that while she was on the national team, both Béla and Márta Károlyi regularly beat her and her teammates for mistakes they made in practice or competition.
 "In one word, I can say it was brutal," she told KCRA.
 Other Romanian team members including Ecaterina Szabo and Rodica Dunca, as well as Géza Pozsár, the team choreographer who defected with the Károlyis, have made similar charges of physical abuse.
 When asked in 2008 to comment on the allegations, Béla said, "I ignore it.
 I'm not even commenting.
 These people are really trash."

 Role in sexual abuse scandal

-While Károlyi has not been personally implicated in the USA Gymnastics sex abuse scandal which was reported beginning in 2016, gymnasts said that many instances of sexual abuse perpetrated by former team doctor Larry Nassar occurred at the Karolyi Ranch.
+While Károlyi has not been implicated in the USA Gymnastics sex abuse scandal which was reported beginning in 2016, gymnasts said that many instances of sexual abuse perpetrated by former team doctor Larry Nassar occurred at the Karolyi Ranch.
 Nassar reportedly groomed athletes for abuse and gained their trust in part by covertly providing them with food in defiance of Károlyi's strict dietary guidelines.
 Some gymnasts also said that the strict discipline and conditions at the ranch made them feel inhibited from reporting Nassar's abuses.
 As a result of the scandal, in July 2017 USA Gymnastics canceled its plans to buy Karolyi Ranch.
 In January 2018 USA Gymnastics announced they were cutting ties with Karolyi Ranch altogether.